intuiface/intuiface-cdk/README.md

 # Intuiface CDK

-This CDK enables you to create TypeScript-based interface assets for Intuiface experiences.
+This CDK enables you to create TypeScript-based interface assets or binding converter for Intuiface experiences.
 For more about Intuiface, visit https://www.intuiface.com/

 ## Table of contents